Constructive Spherical Codes by Hopf Foliations: Encoding Complexity Analysis

 Thus the storage space needed is no greater than $(n-1)t(d)$, and the storage complexity is $O(nt) = O(nd^{-1})$, which is linear in the dimension $n$.

-The algorithm that implements $\iota\circ\chi$ (\ref{eq:iotachi}) is the same as for the basic case $\mathbb{R}^4$, and it has complexity $O(t)$.
-The map $\sigma$ (\ref{eq:sigma}) is similarly implemented by Algorithm \ref{alg-sigma-2n}.
-Each individual line has constant complexity and, in the worst-case scenario, the main loop (line 3) is repeated $\tilde{t} \le t$ times, so it has complexity $O(t) = O(d^{-1})$.
+The algorithm that implements the map $\iota\circ\chi$ in \eqref{eq:iotachi} is the encoding algorithm for the basic case $\mathbb{R}^4$ (Algorithm~\ref{alg-enc-4}), and it has complexity $O(t)$.
+The map $\sigma$ in \eqref{eq:sigma} is implemented by Algorithm~\ref{alg-sigma-2n}.
+Each individual line has constant complexity and, in the worst-case scenario, the main loop (line~3) is repeated $\tilde{t} \le t$ times, hence it has complexity $O(t) = O(d^{-1})$.

-Finally, the implementation of map $F$ is represented in Algorithm \ref{alg-F-2n}.
-The general step for dimension $n$ computes $\sigma(a,d)$ with $O(d^{-1})$ (line 4), calls itself twice with parameter $n/2$ (lines 5 and 6), and performs $n$ multiplications (line 7).
-If we have a good family of codes in dimension $n/2$, with encoding complexity $O(f(n))$, and we apply one iteration of Algorithm \ref{alg-F-2n} to double the dimension with SCHF construction, the encoding complexity of the new code with respect to the dimension $n$ will be $O(\max(2f(n), n))$.
+Finally, the implementation of map $F$ is represented in Algorithm~\ref{alg-F-2n}.
+The general step for dimension $n$ computes $\sigma(a,d)$ with $O(d^{-1})$ (line~4), calls itself twice with parameter $n/2$ (lines~5 and~6), and performs $n$ multiplications (line~7).
+If we have a good family of codes in dimension $n/2$, with encoding complexity $O(f(n))$, and we apply one iteration of Algorithm \ref{alg-F-2n} to double the dimension with SCHF construction, the encoding complexity of the new code with respect to the dimension $n$ will be $O(\max\{2f(n), n\})$.
 In the recursive case, the number of steps of the recurrence is characterized by

-Using Master theorem \cite{cormen}, we find that, for fixed $d$, this algorithm has complexity $O(n \log n)$.
+Using the master theorem \cite[p.
+73]{cormen}, we find that, for fixed $d$, this algorithm has complexity $O(n \log n)$.

-We can compare this complexity with known TLSC implementations \cite{naves}.
-Codes obtained via a subcode with $k$ elements have linear time complexity; in spite of the low complexity, they have the weakest performance among TLSC implementations and are outperformed by recursive SCHF in most scenarios (see Section \ref{sec:performance}).
+We can compare this complexity with known TLSC implementations~\cite{naves}.
+Codes obtained via a subcode with $k$ elements have linear time complexity; in spite of the low complexity, they have the weakest performance among TLSC implementations and are outperformed by recursive SCHF in most scenarios (see Section~\ref{sec:performance}).
 Codes on polygon layers have the best performance among TLSC implementations and the closest to SCHF; nonetheless, their exact complexity has not been established and, based on the code structure and computing time required for tested examples, seems to be higher than recursive SCHF.
+For instance, the results in Table~\ref{tab: TLSC-higher} for this construction, with $d=0.01$ in dimensions 16 and 32, could not be computed using the implementation provided in~\cite{naves} under the same time and storage resources as the other two codes.